Earning a Doctor of Education Degree in Florida

 Online Ed.D.
 Programs at Big Public Florida Universities

 The main difference comes in their focus.
-For instance, UF’s highly ranked College of Education has developed two online doctorates with specialist aims:
+For instance, UF’s highly ranked College of Education has developed three online doctorates with specialist aims:

 - The Online Doctor of Education in Educational Technology is aimed at professionals who wish to conduct research in educational environments.
 There are three campus-based experiences (one orientation and two 4-day summer sessions).
 The first two years involve coursework and the third year is devoted to a dissertation.

-- The Online EdD in Curriculum and Instruction – Curriculum, Teaching and Teacher Education is for educational professionals who want to address current challenges of practice.
+- The Online EdD in Curriculum and Instruction – Teacheres, Schools, and Society (TSS) is for educational professionals who want to address current challenges of practice.
 There are three week-long campus experiences during the summers and students usually finish in four years.

 FSU’s Online Doctor of Education in Educational Leadership & Policy is much more expansive in scope.
 Online coursework and summer sessions cover areas such as organizational systems, policy & practice, and equity.
 And graduates become senior-level educational leaders, policymakers, and policy researchers.
 We should also point out that FSU’s Ed.D. has more credits (69 vs. UF’s 60), which means a higher price tag.
 On the other hand, FSU also has plenty of scholarships on offer.